sandstreamdev/std/README.md

 ##### Questions

-- How to find a value of an object by a function?
+- How to find the value of an object by a predicate function?

 #### findEntry